Statistics of Lagrangian Trajectories in a Rotating Turbulent Flow

 Since the macroscopic dissipation is held constant in our calculations, this lack of flight-crashes must stem from the emergent anisotropic geometry of the flow under rotation.
 To quantify this, we measure the power $p$ as a function of time for our $N_p$ Lagrangian trajectories from which it is possible to construct the fraction of time that a particle spends in gaining ($p>0$) or losing ($p<0$) energy.
 For homogeneous, isotropic turbulence, the proliferation for flight-crash events would suggest that the fraction of time $t_{\rm gain}$ spent in gaining energy must be larger than the fraction of time $t_{\rm loss}$ spent in losing it.
 In Fig.~\ref{fig:p_time_dist}(a) we plot the distribution of both $t_{\rm gain}$ and $t_{\rm loss}$ to find evidence for this: The (Gaussian) distribution of the time for energy gain is shifted to the right compared to the one for energy loss.
-However, as rotation starts to dominate, the distribution for both start becoming identical with a mean fraction of time spent for either gaining or losing energy being half (Figs.~\ref{fig:p_time_dist} (b) and (c)).
-This is consistent with our earlier measurement (Fig.~\ref{fig:q_time_dist}) of the residence times in the rotational and irrotational regions of the flow.
+However, as rotation starts to dominate, the distribution for both start becoming identical with a mean fraction of time spent for either gaining or losing energy being half (Figs.~\ref{fig:p_time_dist} (b) and (c)). { This variation of the pdfs of $t_{\rm gain}$ and $t_{\rm loss}$ follow a trend similar to, but not exactly, as the distributions of the residence times in Fig.~\ref{fig:q_time_dist}.
+This is because the collapse of pdfs of $t_{{\rm Q}_{+}}$ and $t_{{\rm Q}_{-}}$ onto each other, as $Ro \to 0$, is much more dramatic when compared to the gradual merging of the pdfs of $t_{\rm gain}$ and $t_{\rm loss}$ for similar changes in $Ro$.
+This is expected, of course, because unlike a direct measurement of the residence times, the fraction of times spent in losing or gaining kinetic energy, although correlated to where it resides in the flow, is not uniquely determined by the local flow geometry.}